Kenya Rural Education

 CES Canada (est2004) serves to alleviate acute poverty and mitigate the impact of HIV/Aids in a 2000 sqkm area of Western Kenya.
 Project PREPARE – Project to Reduce Poverty and Provide Access to Rural Education impacts on twenty-two secondary school communities in the Kakamega District.
 The four cornerstones of education, water, healthcare and nutrition provide focus for programs that support gender equity and women’s health.
 Scholarships, school resources, clean water, health care and healthy meals have given hope to thousands of Kenyan youth orphaned by the Aids pandemic.

-Tuition fees, books, uniforms, career education, training in life skills, ICT, and healthy living gives students a chance to earn the KCSE school diploma.
-Building schools and science/computer lab classrooms raises the standard of education and provides greater access to secondary learning.
+Scholarships,books, school uniform, career education, training in life skills, ICT, and healthy living give students a chance to earn the KCSE secondary school diploma.
+Building schools and science/computer lab classrooms raises the standard of education.

-Focus on creating sustainable food supplies through agricultural programs, farming and nutritional training adds to a daily food program.
+Creating sustainable food supplies through agriculture, dairy and poultry farming and a daily school feeding program.